MagickLizard/SalesforceNotes/README.md

 # Salesforce Notes
-This is a collection of notes I have consolidated on Salesforce.
+This is a collection of notes I have made whilst working on the Salesforce platform.

 # Topics to be covered